mstksg/inCode/copy/entries/monad-plus-1.md

 be skipped; a failure is the final result.

-Consider the `halve` function, which returns ``Just (x `div` 2)`` on a succesful halving, or `Nothing` on an unsuccesful halving:
+Consider the `halve` function, which returns ``Just (x `div` 2)`` on a successful halving, or `Nothing` on an unsuccessful halving:

 ~~~haskell
 halve :: Int -> Maybe Int                       -- 1